Dorugu: An African traveller in Europe

 In November 1855, Barth moved to London and brought Abbega and Dorugu with him.
-There, Barth is accused by the Anti-Slavery Society of treating the two men as slaves and of having engaged in the slave trade during his time in Africa.
+There, Barth was accused by the Anti-Slavery Society of treating the two men as slaves and of having engaged in the slave trade during his time in Africa.
 Despite his consistent denial of these accusations, they harmed his reputation.
 In 1856, Abbega and Dorugu asked Barth to return them home to Africa because they were suffering from homesickness.
 However, they ultimately decided to stay in England after becoming acquainted with James Frederick Schön, a former explorer and missionary in Africa, who returned to Europe in 1847, and an avid linguist of the Hausa language.
 Schön wanted to take advantage of Dorugu's linguistic knowledge, despite strong opposition from Barth.

 Dorugu remained in Europe for 8 years, and during this time learned to read and write in English.
 In 1857, Abbega and Dorugu, who were previously Muslims, were baptised Christian: on this occasion, Abbega took as his baptismal name that of the anti-slavery campaigner Frederick Buxton, with whom he had been residing, and so became Frederick Buxton Abbega.
-As for Dorugu, he preferred that his original name Dyrregu be modified to become Dorugu, and also took on the first names of Schön and Barth, becoming James Henry Dorugu.
+As for Dorugu, he took on the first names of Schön and Barth, becoming James Henry Dorugu.
 The same year, Abbega returned to Africa with a group of missionaries, and subsequently became the chief of the village of Lokoja, in present-day Nigeria.

 In 1868, Thomas Frederick Ball published in his book Anecdotes of aborigines a drawing representing Abbega and Dorugu in European clothing.
 The arrangement of the two men in the drawing is reminiscent of previous portraits of them in Ottoman and African clothing, revealing the drawing's inspiration.
 However, unlike the other portraits, only their European names are indicated in the title of the drawing, and they are represented as young students at work.